 Yo, grandma, check it.
 Check this graph.
-Put on your readers.
-Put on your additional readers.
-Put on your third, industrial-strength pair of readers.
+Put on your reading glasses.
+Put on your additional reading glasses.
+Put on your third, industrial-strength pair of reading glasses.
 See this breakdown of Brexit voting by age:

 See you in there?
-You are that pink, blobby, soon-to-die bit out by the bottom.
+You are that pink, blobby, soon-to-die bit by the bottom.
 Do you know how long it is going to take us to negotiate leaving the EU?
-The conservative estimate is two years – the exact same timeframe your doctor gave you the last time you had a check up.
+The conservative estimate is two years—the exact same timeframe your doctor gave you the last time you had a check up.
 Tell me, grandma: why did you vote for a change you will never get a chance to see?
 Are you messing with me, grandma?
 Is this payback for a crime I do not remember committing?
-Is this because I shat on you that time?
+Is this because I shit on you that time?
 Grandma, I was eight months old.
-I shat a lot back then.
-I don't know why you think that, because you wiped my arse a few times when I was younger, I have to respect your bad opinions now.
+I shit a lot back then.
+I don't know why you think that, because you wiped my ass a few times when I was younger, I have to respect your bad opinions now.

-A quick note about your doctor: your doctor is one of about 10 percent of doctors who come from the EU.
-This is for a variety of reasons – we won't get into why you can't have a Nice British Doctor with Nice British Hands because of the whole Conservative government forcing the hand of the junior doctors upon which the service relies – but a lot of it is to do with the fact that to have an effective NHS, i.e. a health service with a diverse array of specialists and experts in different fields, you have to recruit from other countries.
+A quick note about your doctor: your doctor is one of about ten percent of doctors who come from the EU.
+This is for a variety of reasons—we won't get into why you can't have a Nice British Doctor with Nice British Hands because of the whole Conservative government forcing the hand of the junior doctors upon which the service relies—but a lot of it is to do with the fact that to have an effective NHS, i.e. a health service with a diverse array of specialists and experts in different fields, you have to recruit from other countries.
 But now that's all gone fuck-a-doodle because the Brexit means it's going to be harder for the NHS to recruit doctors from Europe and harder for our doctors to go and work there, too.
-Let's not get onto the impending care crisis and how the 6 percent EU employment rate in an already stretched-to-breaking-point sector is going to be even more perilous once Brexit comes through.
-Yes, I know you don't trust Oana when she comes over twice a week because you "think she's going to steal your decorative plates", but she knows her way around a catheter tube.
+Let's not get onto the impending care crisis and how the six percent EU employment rate in an already stretched-to-breaking-point sector is going to be even more perilous once Brexit comes through.
+Yes, I know you don't trust Oana when she comes over twice a week because you "think she's going to steal your decorative plates," but she knows her way around a catheter tube.

-Do you remember how you went to university for free?
+Do you remember how you went to college for free?
 That was good, wasn't it?
 Do you remember when you bought your house in shillings, or whatever the fuck money was called back then?
 That was good, wasn't it?
-You got a pretty good pension, all in, didn't you, and retired on the dot at aged 60, didn't you?
+You got a pretty good pension, all in, didn't you, and retired on the dot at age 60, didn't you?
 That was good.
-No, you're right, though – it's millennials who are entitled.
+No, you're right, though—it's millennials who are entitled.

 I'm sorry, grandma, I'm just exceptionally mad and sad about the future.
-It's just: it's weird how you can barely make it to the Tesco Metro across the road from here without six frantic phone calls to mum and a fucking £4 taxi and then another, additional, post-Tesco phone call to mum telling her how bad Tesco was, but that you sure as shit found the chutzpah to shuffle down to the polling station yesterday to make sure you voted out of the EU, based on a vague prang of fear about losing our identity as a country.
+It's just: it's weird how you can barely make it to the grocery store across the road from here without six frantic phone calls to mom and a fucking £4 taxi and then another, additional, post-grocery store phone call to mom telling her how bad the grocery store was, but that you sure as shit found the chutzpah to shuffle down to the polling station yesterday to make sure you voted out of the EU, based on a vague prang of fear about losing our identity as a country.

-Didn't know you hated disabled people, people of colour and women, grandma, but seeing as they are getting the sharp end of this Brexit fallout – and there is fallout, remember; the only things that are definitely happening as a result of Brexit are all bad and backed up by experts, and all the possible future good things are Nigel Farage and his ilk saying "maybe it'll be good now we don't have a European safety net? idk" and "immigration, which won't immediately go down in any discernible way, is still bad" – and that is thanks to you, grandma.
+Didn't know you hated disabled people, people of color, and women, grandma, but seeing as they are getting the sharp end of this Brexit fallout—and there is fallout, remember; the only things that are definitely happening as a result of Brexit are all bad and backed up by experts, and all the possible future good things are Nigel Farage and his ilk saying "maybe it'll be good now we don't have a European safety net? idk" and "immigration, which won't immediately go down in any discernible way, is still bad"—and that is thanks to you, grandma.
 This is all thanks to you.
-HONESTLY, for eight.
-I don't know why we have to have Countdown on in the background every time we talk, but look: HONESTLY.
-Eight points.
-They're not going to get it.
-TONES, he's gone for.
-Five.
-There's not really any point being on Countdown if you're only chucking fives.